 Antigone Rising's career has been marked by outdoing past accomplishments.
 As if touring with The Rollings Stones and Aerosmith could ever be outdone, in 2012 the women were invited by the United States Government to travel and perform throughout the Middle East as cultural ambassadors.
 Headlining arenas in Bethlehem and Tel Aviv at night, performing outreach workshops in remote villages along the West Bank by day, the band soaked in the culture and brought home an understanding of a part of the world most only see via negative news reports.
 Given the opportunity to see first hand how music can bridge cultures, unify and bring people together, Antigone Rising wrapped promotion for their "23 Red" CD feeling invigorated and eager for the next chapter.

 The next chapter starts now.
 Antigone Rising's latest single, "That Was The Whiskey" was co-written with good friend and song writer Lori McKenna (Faith Hill, Little Big Town, Hunter Hayes).
 "Whiskey" is getting praise from critics as a foot stompin' mash up, perfectly blending the band's ability to rock with their gift for writing undeniably catchy songs.
-The video for single is in rotation with CMT.com and various internet outlets, and the new CD is due out in early 2014.
+The video for single is in rotation with CMT.com and various internet outlets.

 "Antigone Rising is carrying on the feral spirit of The Runaways." - Joan Jett